raspberrypilearning/infrared-bird-box/worksheet.md

 ![](images/ir-led.jpg)

-If the LED does not appear to be lit then you have most likely mixed up the polarity of the anode and cathode.
+If the LED still does not appear to be lit then you may have mixed up the polarity of the anode and cathode.
 Double-check your wiring against the diagram above.
 Try turning out the lights and aiming the LED at yourself; don't look directly into it, however, as infrared light can still cause harm to your eyes.
 You'll see from the Pi NoIR camera preview that it will illuminate you quite well.

 Press `Ctrl + C` when you want to exit.

 ## Adjusting the camera focus

 Bird boxes tend to be quite small, and because of this you will probably need to reduce the focal length on the Pi NoIR camera; otherwise you're only going to see blurry images of birds.
-It will depend on the bird box you have chosen; however if you're using the [Gardman](http://www.diy.com/nav/garden/pet-bird-care/bird-care/nesting_boxes/Gardman-Wild-Bird-Nest-Box-9374965) one suggested by this guide (also recommended by [British Trust for Ornithology](http://www.bto.org/)) then you will definitely have to adjust the camera focus.
+It will depend on the bird box you have chosen; however if you're using the [Gardman](http://www.diy.com/nav/garden/pet-bird-care/bird-care/nesting_boxes/Gardman-Wild-Bird-Nest-Box-9374965) box suggested by this guide (which is also recommended by [British Trust for Ornithology](http://www.bto.org/)) then you will definitely have to adjust the camera focus.

 ![](images/focal-length.png)

-The focal *length* of the camera is the distance from the front of the lens to the closest object which is in focus.
-The *depth of field* is the range within which objects appear to be in focus.
+The focal length of the camera is the distance from the front of the lens to the closest object which is in focus.
+The depth of field is the range within which objects appear to be in focus.

 The Pi camera board has a focal length of about 50 cm and a depth of field of 50 cm to infinity.
 This means that objects will only appear in focus if they’re at least 50 cm away from the lens of the camera.
 If objects are closer then they will be blurry and out of focus.
 The Gardman bird box is about 18 cm high on the inside; therefore we know that if the camera is stuck to the inside of the roof, all objects are going to be 18 cm or closer.
-If we want them to be in focus then the camera focal depth will need to be reduced.
+If we want them to be in focus then the camera focal length will need to be reduced.

 As an experiment try putting some car keys into the bird box and, with the roof open (remove the screw), hold the camera at the approximate height of the roof and look at the camera preview.
 The keys will probably not be in focus.
 Use the following command to start the camera preview: